 If you want to replace plants in some of the pots, you have a few options:

-Used soil often contains nutrients, roots, and the wrong pH balance which can affect germination and growth.
+Used soil often contains old nutrients and roots, and has an incorrect pH balance that can affect germination and growth.
 Feel free to experiment with reusing it, but we recommend new soil for the best germination.
 Get new coconut soil here.

 Empty and clean the pots before adding new soil and sowing seeds (check out how to sow for the best result).